-This a grown-up chocolate cake made with bitter cocoa and rich espresso coffee for an intensly chocolately and dark cake.
-It’s quick and simple to make but looks really impressive if you sandwhich it together with whipped cream.
+Unlike our classic chocolate cake, this grown up version is made with bitter cocoa and rich espresso coffee for an intensely chocolatey and dark cake.
+It’s quick and simple to make but looks really impressive if you sandwich it together with whipped cream.
 Serve it with coffee or hot chocolate to complement the flavours in the cake, or serve really thin slices with single cream poured over the top as a dessert.
-Be warned – this is a very rich cake so you’ll need to slice it thinly!
+Be warned – this is a very rich cake so you’ll need to slice it thinly.

 - 200g softened butter